 Total Points Expected = 13,836 + 17,856 + 1,539 + 8,433 = 41,664points

-NOTE: this card has no rewards cap.
+NOTE: This card has no rewards cap.
 If it did, we would need to apply those limits.

-Convert reward points into dollar value.
+Convert reward points into a dollar value.

 Credit card points are generally worth approximately one cent each.
-However, this value can vary depending on the card issuers and points redemption category.
+However, this value can vary depending on the card issuers and the points redemption category.
 Be sure to check out the specific terms of the credit card on its website and find out the exact point values.

 For illustrative purposes, we are going to assume each point is worth one cent.
 Therefore, the dollar value of the expected points from our American Express Gold Card example would be: